 You are required to pay your fees for the year no later than Week 1 in the term in which you commence study or seven days after the actual start date of your course if this is later.
 You should visit your college's website to check payment arrangements.

 Payments and refunds FAQ

 Who do I pay fees to?

 Course fees are payable to your college (check payment arrangements as these can differ from college to college) except for a small number of courses delivered by Saïd Business School and the Department for Continuing Education which collect fees direct.
 Fees for courses with a modular structure are usually paid direct to the department.
-If you are a Home/EU undergraduate and you have taken out a UK government tuition fee loan, this will be paid direct to the University.
+If you are a Home/Republic of Ireland undergraduate and you have taken out a UK government tuition fee loan, this will be paid direct to the University.
 Your college may ask for evidence of the loan.

 When do I have to pay my fees?